 Read the full review: Optoma UHD40

 Budget projectors haven’t always won us over, but this talented and compact Epson model shows that you can get an excellent big screen picture for under £500 if you shop around.
-This LCD projector is perfect for those with small rooms and an even tighter budget.
+This LCD projector has short thrown capabilities of between 1.35 m - 1.64 m, so it's perfect for those with small rooms and an even tighter budget.

 Read the full review: Epson EH-TW650